spack/spack/lib/spack/spack/cmd/installer/README.md

 can be downloaded from https://git-scm.com/downloads.
 If you are unfamiliar with Git, there are a myriad of resources online to help guide you through checking out repositories and switching development branches.

-## CMake

-CMake is a buildfile generator that will be used to help create the Windows installer and, later on, install packages with Spack.
-While your Visual Studio installation will have a CMake installation as well (see above), we recommend you still download CMake from https://cmake.org/download/ as there may be a newer version available.

 ## Wix Toolset